sparklingrobots/nano2017/second_draft/meta/Questions.md

 ## What's the Theme?

+Every scene, every moment, must be on-theme.

+Change is inevitable.

+# Can humans learn to truly be flexible enough to meet change and stay peaceful?

+Lo begins as a very inflexible person, totally dedicated to her day-to-day.
+She doesn't allow much into her life that would disrupt it (in many ways she is a microcosm of the controlling Delvers).

+When things fall apart and she learns to adapt, she finds herself uncannily good at learning, adapatation, flexibility.

+The bad thing (whatever the bad thing is) must be brought into the culture, must be digested by it and transformed.

 Sharing power (learning to take your power, learning to share power).
 (Unless it's liberation or just power.)

-Every scene, every moment, must be on-theme.

-The theme has something to do with:
 History and how we care for it

 The Great Mourning is a period of loss and letting prized things/beings/experiences slip into the past gracefully.
 Then understanding that things will die and we are here to help the dead decay and feed the living.

 We let the GM fix a lot of things about our eocological problems.
 We are still, however, a species with conflict and desire and ambition.

-# The theme is death, maybe.
+The theme is death, maybe.
 History & gardening.

 There is also a strong musical component.
-I'm sure there's a novel that I'm biting this whole singing-to-the-plants thing from but I can't name it at present.

 ## What's the Genre?

 A visionary conspiracy thriller.
 I want a thriller that can happen in a world I want to live in and FOR FUCK'S SAKE I want a thriller with a feminine/female/nb protagonist and NOBODY GETS TO FUCKING SWOOP IN AND SAVE HER.

 Books that could be templates:
 Snow Crash